 This course addresses the fundamentals of electricity, voltage, generation and distribution of power HT and LT.
 It tackles also the preliminary analysis, estimation and design consideration of building electrical systems.
-It highlights the electrical requirements and distribution in buildings and the related execution problems.
+It also highlights on the electrical requirements and distribution in buildings and the related execution problems.